 Cold Brew and Oil

-Cold brewing also extracts less oil than brewing hot.
-Although those oily notes are delicious, some studies have shown than unfiltered coffee such as french press and espresso can increase the bad cholesterol in our bodies over time, if drunk to excess.
-Cold brew contains very little oil.
-On top of this, it is always filtered and so has none of these potential negative effects.
+Cold brewing extracts less oil than hot brewing, as noted in the Specialty Coffee Association’s guidelines.
+While those oily notes can be delicious, some studies suggest that unfiltered coffee, such as French press and espresso, can increase bad cholesterol levels if consumed excessively.
+Cold brew contains minimal oil and is always filtered, thus avoiding these potential negative effects.

-Don’t give up your regular hot joe just yet though.
-Due to the heat exposure, more of those antioxidants are extracted from the coffee bean when brewing hot compared to brewing cold.
-This is a big plus for hot coffee.
+However, don’t abandon your regular hot coffee just yet.
+Due to heat exposure, more antioxidants are extracted from the coffee bean when brewing hot compared to cold, as discussed in peer-reviewed coffee-health research.
+This is a significant advantage of hot coffee.